The ‘Triple Crown’ of Harmonic Retail: BOPIS, Returns, and Customer Service

 Related story: Level Up Your Customer Experience to Omnichannel

-Campbell is convinced that the next evolutionary era heralds a shift beyond converged commerce to Harmonic Retail™, where online and offline experiences don't merely integrate; they interact with, enrich, and react upon one another to create a living, harmonized brand expression throughout the customer journey.
-DeAnn holds a Bachelor of Architecture and is LEED ID+C accredited, and is the former VP of retail strategy and insights at Harbor Retail, a design + build firm.
+DeAnn Campbell is leading the next evolutionary era of retail: the shift beyond converged commerce to Harmonic Retail,™ where online and offline experiences don’t merely integrate — they interact, enrich, and react upon one another to create a living, harmonized brand expression throughout the customer journey.
+DeAnn holds a bachelor’s degree in architecture, is LEED ID+C accredited, and is the former VP of retail strategy and insights at Harbor Retail, a design + build firm.